 Canoeing and kayaking are two great ways to get on the water for an adventure.
 But of the two, canoe vs kayak, which one is best for you?

-Knowing this, which one should you choose when purchasing a boat? … let’s look at the pro’s and con’s of each.
+Knowing this, which one should you choose when purchasing a boat?
+Let’s look at the pro’s and con’s of each.
 And after making your choice, head over to PaddlePoints and find canoeing near you.

 Canoe vs kayak: let battle commence